jehrnsperger/dog-breed-classifier/README.md

 ## Main Components <a name="files"></a>
-#### process_data.py
+#### utils.py
-Reads in two .csv files, 'messages' and 'categories'.
-The files are merged on an ID, cleaned, and stored as SQL-table in the database DisasterResponse.db.
+Contains all the necessary functions for the web app to work.
+Accesses multiple pre-trained models and bottleneck features (see description above).

-#### train_classifier.py
+#### dog_app.ipynb
-Reads the table from DisasterResponse.db and preprocesses the text messages for further use in the NLP-Pipeline.
-Since each message can be classified for multiple labels, the MultiOutputClassifier serves as a wrapper for the RandomForestClassifier.
-ATF-IDF vectorizer is used for feature extraction of the text data and the model is trained using GridSearchCV.
-F1-Score, Precision, and Recall are reported on unseen test data and the trained model is saved as classifier.pkl.
+The Jupyter Notebook which served as a starting point for this project.
+Here, the pre-trained models used in utils.py are actually trained and more context is provided.
+The final VGG19 model achieves an accuracy score of about 73%.
+A higher score of about 83% was achieved with RestNet50; however, this model could not be deployed due to some dependency-issues with the bottleneck features in a higher Keras version (greater than 2.0.2).
+Hence, the VGG19 model was used.

-#### run.py
+#### app.py
 Generates the Flask-Web-App.
-The user can input a text message, which is then classified by the trained model.
-The predicted categories are highlighted.
-The App also shows some basic plots about the dataset that was used for training.
+The user can upload an image and the Neural Network will predict the dog breed (if a dog or even human is detected).

 ## Files<a name="filetree"></a>
 ```